Whatiftherapy.com

 • Fear of being alone with your baby

-• Excessive worry or checking
+• Excessive worry, checking, or reassurance-seeking

-• Difficulty sleeping from anxiety
+• Difficulty sleeping due to anxiety

-• Avoiding normal caregiving tasks
+• Avoidance of normal caregiving tasks

 • Persistent guilt or fear about being a “bad parent”